netdata/netdata/docs/tasks/operations/interact-with-the-charts.md

 In this bar you can:

-- short dimensions/metrics by name or value
+- shorten dimensions/metrics by name or value
 - click on any given field to show only that on the chart
 - use `ctrl` and click to select more than one dimension/metric
 - Expand or contract the chart for better visibility.

 ## Related topics

+### Related Concepts

 1. [From raw metrics to visualization](https://github.com/netdata/learn/blob/master/docs/concepts/visualizations/from-raw-metrics-to-visualization.md)